APJansen/TDUr/README.md

 The last one is not worth considering, but the others are.
 Moving a stone to the finish is perhaps not the most urgent here.
 Capturing the red stone seems like a good idea though.
-If we don't it has a good chance of jumping over the rosette and either escaping to the finish or forcing us out of that square to capture it.
+If we don't it has a good chance of jumping over the rosette and either escaping to the finish or forcing us out of the middle rosette to capture it.

 TD-Ur placed a new stone on the board here though, and something very interesting happened.
 Notice the configuration of the red stones.
 On a die roll of 2, which is the most likely roll, all stones are either blocked by another stone,